e271828e/Flight.jl/docs/notes/design/framework_spec.md

 same-component firings is one extra intra-boundary sweep per event so serialized — microseconds, on the rare boundary that fires at all.
-The rejected shapes are row 154's: the per-event re-decode with a frozen round-start `u` (the prior design of record, rows 16/100/152), live-table reads under the canonical execution order, a table copy per firing round (row 100), and handlers stripped of their own `y`.
+The rejected shapes are row 154's: the per-event re-decode with a frozen round-start `u` (rows 16, 100, 152), live-table reads under the canonical execution order, a table copy per firing round (row 100), and handlers stripped of their own `y`.

-**Why a per-event budget.** A re-enabled event fires at its *true* boundary, against a fresh sweep — the deferral design it replaces, and the per-round cap row 20 once rejected, are both row 181's.
+**Why a per-event budget.** A re-enabled event fires at its *true* boundary, against a fresh sweep; the deferral design and the per-round cap are both rejected (rows 20, 181).
 Priors stay honest as a consequence: every prior is a sample actually taken, never a value recorded to make a rule work out.
 Termination is then budget-bounded rather than structural — at most `firing_budget · E` firings per boundary for `E` declared events, hence a bounded number of rounds, deterministically and independently of pace.
-A livelock (two FSMs toggling each other) no longer resolves silently: each toggler spends its budget, warns (below), and the run proceeds and replays identically — degradation, not an error, per the doctrine ([§8.4][s8-4]) — and the warning names the actual chatterer while every other event's iteration continues untouched.
-The trade is recorded openly: the elegance of structural termination is gone, and with it the arbitrary-K objection returns in `firing_budget`.
-What it bought back is the deferral machinery deleted entirely — the manufactured prior, the re-arm flag, the `EventDeferred` warning — the one-step artifact, and deferral's collapse of several intra-boundary re-arms into a single later firing.
+A livelock (two FSMs toggling each other) does not resolve silently: each toggler spends its budget, warns (below), and the run proceeds and replays identically — degradation, not an error, per the doctrine ([§8.4][s8-4]) — and the warning names the actual chatterer while every other event's iteration continues untouched.
+The trade is recorded openly: termination is budget-bounded rather than structural, so the arbitrary-K objection lives on in `firing_budget`.
+What that buys is the absence of deferral machinery — no manufactured prior, no re-arm flag, no `EventDeferred` warning, no one-step artifact, and no collapse of several intra-boundary re-arms into a single later firing.

 **Guard priors and firing semantics.** "Newly-fired" means precisely this: an event fires in an iteration round iff its predicate ([§2.1][s2-1]: the `Bool` form